AbhiXverse/Solidity-journey/Day 06/Solidity Notes.md

 Note : Beginner tips:
 - Start with uint256 - its the safest and most common
-- default to uint256 for most cases like - Token amounts,
+- default to uint256 for most cases like - Token amounts, ETH/Wei values, any financial calculations, IDs or unique identifiers
+- Only use smaller sizes when you're absol